Tommy-Valletta/startup/README.md

 - **WebSocket** - When the gate is opened, a timestamped log is available to admins
 - **React** - Application will be refactored with React

-###HTML Deliverable
+### HTML Deliverable
 For this deliverable I built out the structure of my application using HTML.

 - HTML pages - Three HTML page that represent the ability to register, login, and control the gate
 - Links - The register page automatically links to the login (then to the control) page.
 The voter page contains a button for gate control, and well as a section for logs
 - Text - Login and Register boxes guide the process, while the control page uses text to represent gate status
-- Images - I couldn't figure out how to include an image and so I didn't do this. 😔
+- Images - I added the Logo of my storage facility
 - Login - Input box and submit button for login.
 - Database - Authorization to open the gate is kept in the database
 - WebSocket - The logs will be sent real time